-Executive Summary: Zambia was the first country in Africa to introduce CAB as part of national programming, demonstrating strong political will and commitment to HIV prevention.
+Executive Summary: Zambia was the first country in Africa to introduce injectable cabotegravir for PrEP (CAB) as part of national programming, demonstrating strong political will and commitment to HIV prevention.
 The country has seen high PrEP initiation and scale-up, driven by effective stakeholder collaborations.
 However, increasing PrEP uptake among vulnerable populations, misinformation, stigma, discrimination, and inadequate demand creation efforts continue to hinder access.
-To ensure long-term availability of PrEP, Zambia is developing a sustainability roadmap to strengthen PrEP provision and access
+To ensure long-term availability of PrEP, Zambia is developing a sustainability roadmap to strengthen PrEP provision and access.